Be sure to check the suitable items page for more information on what items are accepted.

 Don’t forget large items such as strollers, high chairs, baby furniture, baby swings, ride on toys, Little Tykes & Step 2 outside toys and wagons!
 Also, dig out those maternity clothes and don’t forget Halloween costumes for the Fall sale and swimsuits for the Spring sale.

 - Typical OWB consignors earn 65% of every item they sell or if they volunteer they earn 70%.

 - You will earn 45% of every item you sell or if you volunteer during the sale you will earn 50%

 - You will be charged 15 cents per tagged item as a supply fee (your tagger provides the hangers, safety pins, cardstock, ink and any other supplies needed while tagging your items

-If you want to use Valet Tagging for this upcoming sale, please complete this form.
+If you are interested in Valet Tagging for this sale, please send an email to Donna@oneweekboutique.com .
 Space is limited!
 Reservations will be made on a first come, first served basis.
-All items must be delivered to your valet tagger no later than March 15, 2017.
+All items must be delivered to your valet tagger no later than August 15, 2017.
 Once you receive confirmation from One Week Boutique that a spot is available, you will make drop -off arrangements with your tagger.